Thermal evolution of dark matter and gravitational-wave production in the early universe from a symplectic glueball model: Introduction

 While the focus of our present work is on its possible viability as a dark-matter model, we mention that the investigation of gauge theories based on symplectic groups is also interesting for other, more conceptual, reasons.
 These include: (i) the possibility of investigating the dynamics of (de)confinement and the relevant degrees of freedom in a family of gauge groups having the same center, since the latter is known to play a prominent r\^ole in the confining mechanism~\cite{tHooft:1979rtg, Mack:1980rc, DelDebbio:1996lih, Greensite:2003bk}, and (ii) the correspondences that are expected to relate gauge theories based on symplectic and orthogonal gauge groups to each other~\cite{Mkrtchian:1981bb, Cvitanovic:1982bq, Lovelace:1982hz, Unsal:2007fb, Mkrtchian:2011oda, Caputa:2013vla, Bond:2019npq}.

 The structure of this article is as follows.
-After discussing the formulation of $\Sp(N)$ gauge theories in the lattice regularization and the method to compute the equation of state in section~\ref{sec:formulation_of_the_model}, we present our results for the equilibrium thermodynamic properties of $\Sp(2)$ theory in section~\ref{sec:results}, while in section~\ref{sec:interpretation_as_a_model_for_dark_matter} we discuss the possible interpretation of these results in terms of a model for dark matter, and their implications, before recapitulating our findings in section~\ref{sec:conclusions}.
+After discussing the formulation of $\Sp(N)$ gauge theories in the lattice regularization and the method to compute the equation of state in section~\ref{sec:formulation_of_the_model}, we present our results for the equilibrium thermodynamic properties of $\Sp(2)$ theory in section~\ref{sec:results}, while in section~\ref{sec:interpretation_as_a_model_for_dark_matter_and_gravitational-wave_production} we discuss the possible interpretation of these results in terms of a model for dark matter, and their implications (including, in particular, the possible generation of primordial gravitational waves at the first-order thermal transition of the theory), before recapitulating our findings in section~\ref{sec:conclusions}.
 Some general properties of symplectic groups are discussed in appendix~\ref{app:generalities_about_the_compact_symplectic_group}, while appendix~\ref{app:details_of_the_simulation_updates} is devoted to technical details about our Markov-chain Monte~Carlo algorithm.
 Throughout this paper we assume natural units, whereby the speed of light in vacuum, the reduced Planck's constant and Boltzmann's constant are set to unity.